-[ ] Plug in Q4 as shown.
+[] Plug in Q4 as shown.
 It is facing to the board center.
 Please do not solder yet.

-Put on the screw and nut for Q4, and put on nuts for BNC connector as well.
-Make sure the thermal pad is between the rear
+[] Put on the screw and nut for Q4, and put on nuts for BNC connector as well.
+Make sure the thermal pad is between the rear panel and Q4 metal plate.

-[ ] Align the DC IN connector hole, and turn over the board to make sure the board edge is in parallel with the rear panel edge, then solder.
+[] Align the DC IN connector hole, and turn over the board to make sure the board edge is in parallel with the rear panel edge, then solder.
 After soldering, fix the nuts tightly.

-[ ] Now it is good time to perform test and measurement, before its
+[] Now it is good time to perform test and measurement, before its final assembly into case.

-[ ] Stick on the rubber feet for case, and use screws to install the panels to the case, and you will complete the assembly.
+[] Stick on the rubber feet for case, and use screws to install the panels to the case, and you will complete the assembly.